The eastern coast of the Ohrid Lake

 I drove up to Elshani, and from there I came down to Peštani.
 Further on I went to the museum on water from Gradište.
 I had lunch at a restaurant on the beach of Trpejca, overlooking the Ohrid Lake.
 Then I went to the St. Naum Monastery and returned to Peštani.

-The owner of Villa Ella exaggerated with the money, so I left the place as soon as possible.
+Elena, the owner of Villa Ella exaggerated with the money, so I left the place as soon as possible.
 Further, I headed toward the eastern coast of the Ohrid Lake, toward the border with Albania.
 Lake Ohrid was among the deepest (300m deep) and oldest (3 million years old) lakes of tectonic origin in Europe.
 It had no less than 200 endemic species of flora and fauna.
 The Galičica mountains bordered the eastern shores of the lake.
 Therefore, the neighboring mountains constrained villages to develop either up in the mountains (on steep slopes), either right on the shore of the lake (on narrow pebbled beaches).

 I drove up in the Galičica mountains, to the village of Elshani.
 There were many elegant villas, and a local man placidly cut the hedge that bordered his garden.
 Suddenly, a car stopped behind me and a gentleman approached me in Romanian (after he had seen my car with Romanian numbers parked nearby).
 Next, the gentleman invited me to have a coffee at Risto’s guesthouse, where he told me his story.

-Alpaslan was Turkish but he lived in Constanța (a Romanian town).
+Alpaslan was Turk but he lived in Constanța (a Romanian town).
 He had just been with business in Tirana and come to visit his friends – Risto and Anita, whom he had found on booking site a few years back.
 He was going back to Tirana, from where he was going to fly to Istanbul, then return to Romania.
 After living for eight years in Romania, he had to pass an exam in order to get his Romanian citizenship.
 He could sing the Romanian national anthem and spoke Romanian very well.

 I came down from Elshani village and stopped in Peštani, a so-called fishing village.
 Peštani looked more as a resort with holiday houses but it had fishermen boats docked ashore.
 From Peštani I continued toward the museum on water from the Bay of Bones, Gradište.
 The museum was the reconstruction of a lake-settlement dating back to the period between 1200-600 B.C.